luizdepra/hugo-coder/content/posts/secure-messaging-with-signal.md

 ### Client Communications

-Technical writer Marcus Chen shares: "When discussing proprietary software features with clients, I use Signal.
-It gives them confidence that competitors won't intercept details about upcoming products."
+Many technical writers use Signal when discussing proprietary software features with clients.
+It gives clients confidence that competitors won't intercept details about upcoming products.

 ### Collaborative Writing